CAMI-challenge/firstchallenge_evaluation/binning/README.md

 [Figure: Precision and recall for taxonomic binners by genome, for all genomes](plots/supervised/prec_recall_combined_all_ranks_by_genome_all_ANI_all.pdf)

-We next investigated the effect that the presence of multiple strains from one species had on tool performances.
-If considering only genomes which were not closely related to other genomes in the challenge data sets based on their Average Nucleotide Identity ( ANI up to 95%), the performance of all binners improved substantially, both in terms of precision and recall.
-All methods had precision and recall values of above 50%.
+We next investigated the effect that the presence of multiple strains from one species have on tool performances.
+We separated the data into two groups, one group containing all the strains which have another genome in the set with an Average Nucleotide Identity (ANI) of more than 95% ("common strains") and the other group containing all “unique” strains - strains for which every other genome in the set has an ANI of less than or equal to 95%.
+If considering only the genomes of unique strains, the performance of all binners improved substantially, both in terms of precision and recall.
+All binners had precision and recall values of above 50%.
 The binners with the highest recall and precision across data sets were elevated_franklin, admiring_curie and berserk_hypatia (the latter performed best on one data set, but did substantiall less well on another).

 [Figure: Precision and recall for binners by genome, unique strains with equal to or less than 95% ANI to others](plots/unsupervised/prec_recall_combined_all_ranks_by_genome_all_ANI_unique_strain.pdf)